One Hotel or Two in London? The One Change Decision Guide

 A mid-week switch typically takes about 20-30 minutes

-One hotel is the right call if you have found a great rate that covers your full week, or if your dates avoid event spikes and weekend demand.
-It is also the simpler choice if you are travelling with young children, prefer to unpack fully, or simply do not want the admin of checking out and checking in again.
+One hotel is the right call if you have already found a good rate that covers your whole week, your dates avoid obvious pressure points, or you simply do not want the admin of checking out and checking in again.
+It is also often the better answer for shorter trips, family-heavy trips, or any week where you mainly care about settling in once and staying put.

 FAQs